Antagonist (band)

-The current line-up of the band consists of Carlos Garcia (lead guitar/vocals), Colby White (bass), Roland Leonard (lead guitar/backing vocals) and Orlando "Lond" Garcia (drums).
+The final line-up of the band consisted of guitarist/vocalist Carlos Garcia, drummer Orlando "Lond" Garcia, guitarist Roland Leonard and bassist Colby White.

 History

 Formation, "The Architecture of Discord", Dwell Records and "An Envy of Innocence" (1998–2006)

 Antagonist began when middle school friends Carlos Garcia, Marcus Hill and David Zamora jammed on cover tunes in the summer of 1998.
 That September, Garcia started his first year of high school, where he met drummer Orlando "Lond" Garcia (no relation) in his gym class.
 After a few months of talking, they finally set up a jam session in Lond's garage.
 And on November 4, 1998, the band officially formed.
 There were a few band names thrown around, such as Useless, Static, and Chunty Wunty and His Band of Merry Elephants, but they agreed on Antagonist after it was suggested by Zamora.

 Their first few shows were backyard parties and their sets consisted of mainly cover tunes by bands like Nirvana, Rage Against the Machine, and the Deftones.
-After 2 shows, the band parted ways with Zamora on guitar due to creative differences.
-They played their first "all originals" set in the Spring of 1999 at the now defunct Showcase Theatre in Corona, CA. They continued to play as a 3 piece, where they played many local shows and recorded 2 demos, the full-length "Prozac" and the "Winnetka" EP.
+After two shows, the band parted ways with Zamora on guitar due to creative differences.
+They played their first "all originals" set in the spring of 1999 at the now-defunct Showcase Theatre in Corona, California.
+They continued to play as a 3-piece, where they played many local shows and recorded 2 demos, the full-length "Prozac" and the "Winnetka" EP.

 In 2001, they added a second guitarist, Matt Lopez.
-As a 4 piece, they recorded "Writings on the Wall" EP (2002), "Live at the Showcase" EP (2003), and "Intended to Hurt or Wound" EP (2003).
+As a 4-piece, they recorded "Writings on the Wall" EP (2002), "Live at the Showcase" EP (2003), and "Intended to Hurt or Wound" EP (2003).

 Antagonist parted ways with longtime bassist and founding member Marcus Hill after various altercations he had during their shows.
 Paul Salem joined the band shortly after, and they immediately recorded "Eschatology" (2004).
 In 2005, they recorded the "Samsara" EP, with a limited pressing of 500.
 Their next recording was their first proper full-length, "The Architecture of Discord" (2005).
 This would be their last self-released effort.

-2005 was also the year Antagonist went on its first tours, first with the bands Winds of Plague and With Dead Hands Rising, and then with Winds of Plague in the Winter of 2005/2006.
+2005 was also the year Antagonist went on its first tours, first with the bands Winds of Plague and With Dead Hands Rising, and then with Winds of Plague in the winter of 2005/2006.

-In 2006, Antagonist signed a 1-album deal with Dwell Records.
+In 2006, Antagonist signed a one-album deal with Dwell Records.
 The band went into with studio with Producer Rollie Ulug (Force of Change, Graf Orlock, As Hope Dies) and on November 21, 2006, "An Envy of Innocence" was released in the USA.
 It was accompanied by the band's first music video for the track "The Chaos We Breathe," directed by Ritchie Valdez (Stick To Your Guns, All Shall Perish, As Blood Runs Black).